Niacin Side Effects

 It is possible that some side effects of niacin may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to niacin: oral capsule, oral capsule extended release, oral elixir, oral tablet, oral tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking niacin:Less commonWith prolonged use of extended-release niacin
+If any of the following side effects occur while taking niacin, check with your doctor immediately:Less commonWith prolonged use of extended-release niacin

 - Darkening of urine

 - light gray-colored stools

 Some niacin side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:Less common

 - Abdominal pain

 - flushing or redness of skin, especially on face and neck

 - dizziness or faintness